mpapazog/derby-overlay/README.md

 ## Troubleshooting:

 ### The overlay does not load any team names or the period clock
-There is probably an error in `overlaySettings.json`, such as an incorrect scoreboard IP or a JSON syntax error
+There may be an error in `overlaySettings.json`, such as an incorrect scoreboard IP or a JSON syntax error.
+Alternatively, you may be missing internet connectivity.
+The overlay needs to download jQuery from Google to load.

 ### The overlay loads team names, but clocks are not running
 Your CRG scoreboard is most likely exhibiting a websocket deadlock bug that affects version 3.9.5.
 Steps to recover from this state: